 Step #5.
 Create a project roadmap

-When creating the project roadmap, a project manager needs to consider the risks, constraints, and priorities documented in the proposal.
+When creating the project timeline, a project manager needs to consider the risks, constraints, and priorities documented in the proposal.
 In addition, project managers also need to consider resource allocation.

 For larger projects, the timeline is divided into phases.
 At the end of each phase, the project team delivers some deliverables to the client.
 The end of a phase marks a milestone.
 Milestones are checkpoints to evaluate a project’s progress.